ssadedin/warpy/README.md

 You will also want to configure your compute resources (eg: scheduler or cloud compute system, etc) by following standard Bpipe configuration steps for these.

+To run basecalling, you also need to download the appropriate basecalling model to match your sequencing data and configure it in the `bpipe.config` file.
+See [here](https://github.com/nanoporetech/dorado#available-basecalling-models) for how to acquire the relevant models.

 Running
 -------